LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 An Act To Improve Public Defense Services (SP 189) | Anne CARNEY of Cumberland | This bill is a concept draft pursuant to Joint Rule 208.
 This bill proposes to amend the laws related to the expansion of public defense services in the State and the Maine Commission on Public Defense Services. | JUD |

-An Act To Improve Court Procedure And Update Family Law (SP 191) | Anne CARNEY of Cumberland | This bill is a concept draft pursuant to Joint Rule 208.
+An Act Regarding The Domestic Violence Advocate Privilege (SP 191) | Anne CARNEY of Cumberland | This bill is a concept draft pursuant to Joint Rule 208.
 This bill proposes to amend the laws governing civil and criminal court procedure and to update the laws governing family law matters. | JUD |

 An Act To Fund Rural Patrol Services In Washington County (SP 194) | Marianne MOORE of Washington | This bill provides funding for 4 Maine State Trooper positions and related All Other to conduct rural patrols in Washington County. | CJPS |